 09 of 10

-There's still quite a few dairy products you might be craving (or need for a recipe!) that are still unavailable to buy at the store.
+There are still quite a few dairy products you might be craving (or need for a recipe!) that are still unavailable to buy at the store.
 We've come a long way with commercial substitutes, but there's always room for improvement.
-In the meantime, try making your own homemade Indian paneer cheese from tofu, or, use Italian spices to make a tofu ricotta cheese substitute, perfect for making a low-fat dairy-free lasagna (pictured).
+In the meantime, try making your own homemade cheese substitutes like nut cheese, Indian paneer cheese from tofu, or, use Italian spices to make a tofu ricotta cheese substitute, perfect for making a low-fat dairy-free lasagna.

 10 of 10

-If you have a big family or do lots of baking, you may find it wise to invest in a soymilk maker to make your own homemade non-dairy milks.
+If you have a big family or do lots of baking, you may find it wise to invest in a soymilk maker to make your own homemade milk substitutes.
 You can make soymilk by hand without a machine, but it's a bit of an effort.
-Nut milks, on the other hand, are super easy to make at home.
+Nut milk, on the other hand, is super easy to make at home.
 You can even make homemade rice milk.
-Check out these directions for making homemade non-dairy milks:
+Some homemade non-dairy milk options include homemade cashew milk, homemade almond milk, and homemade hemp milk.